Edward Aveling: Aveling as interim editor of Foote's Progress and The Freethinker

 In 1882, the English secularist George William Foote founded the magazine Progress.
 A monthly magazine of advanced thought, its sub-editor was Joseph Mazzini Wheeler.
 Following Foote's imprisonment and Wheeler's tragic illness, Aveling became the editor of this magazine from April 1883-March 1884, it is claimed that he was assisted by Annie Besant, Eleanor Marx and William Archer.
-Eleanor Marx had already published in Progress as early as March 1883 before Aveling became editor, and then again during his editorship in May and June 1883 the two articles on her father appeared, who had died on 14 March 1883.
+Eleanor Marx published in Progress two articles on her father during his editorship, that appeared in May and June 1883.
+Marx who had died on 14 March 1883.
 Her first article was biographical, the second "Karl Marx II [Karl Marx's Theory of Value]" explained the theory of surplus value, clearly using unpublished manuscripts, and it has been claimed by Holmes: "Thus Eleanor Marx, became her father's first biographer and posthumous exponent of his economic theory."

-Aveling also edited Foote's magazine, The Freethinker.
+Aveling also edited Foote's newspaper, The Freethinker.
 Aveling became a member of the regular staff of The Freethinker in January 1882.
-When Foote was imprisoned for blasphemy in 1883 he also took over the editorship.
+When Foote was imprisoned for blasphemy in 1883 he took over the editorship.
 The cartoons mainly responsible for Foote being prosecuted in 1882 were stopped by Aveling during his interim editorship, and they were resumed in 1884.
-Aveling was chiefly answerable for a 'memorial', or petition, calling on Sir William Harcourt to intervene in Foote's case, as Foote himself wrote: "The signatures were procured, at great expense of time and labour, by Dr. E.B.
-Aveling and an eminent psychologist who desired to avoid publicity."
+Aveling was chiefly answerable for a 'memorial', or petition, calling on Sir William Harcourt to intervene in Foote's case, as Foote himself wrote: "The signatures were procured, at great expense of time and labour, by Dr. E. B. Aveling and an eminent psychologist who desired to avoid publicity."
 Among the fifty-four names and various editors were: G. J. Romanes, Francis Galton, Herbert Spencer, Henry Sidgwick, George Howard Darwin, Thomas Huxley, Ray Lankester, Leslie Stephen, Professor Tyndall, Professor Alexander Bain, Professor E.S.
 Beesly, Professor Herbert Foxwell, Professor Robert Adamson, Professor George Croom Robertson, R. H. Moncrieff, and Reverend Charles Beard.
 Foote said: "I doubt whether such a memorial, signed by so many illustrious men, was ever before presented to a Home Secretary for the release of any prisoners.
 But it made no impression on Sir William Harcourt, for the reason that the signatories were not politicians, but only men of genius."